Shoe Station Group: Establishment

 In 1978, the company that was to emerge as Shoe Carnival was established in Evansville, Indiana by founder David Russell, a single shoe store known as Shoe Biz.

+Russell, through Shoe Biz Inc., would open the first Shoe Carnival on August 12, 1982, at Evansville's Eastland Place shopping center (since renamed Shoe Carnival Towne Center in 2011), which remains in operation as its flagship store.
 The store was successful in its local market and by 1986 had expanded to four stores.
 The Shoe Biz chain attracted the attention of a trio of shoe executives, Jerome "Jack" Fisher, Vince Camuto, and Wayne Weaver of Fisher-Camuto, forerunner of the brand Nine West.
 A sale was made to the Fisher-Camuto executives, with Russell remaining with his former company as an employee.

-Fisher, Camuto, and Weaver unveiled a new retail concept for the chain the following year, rebranding as The Carnival.
+Fisher, Camuto, and Weaver unveiled a new retail "shoes & fashions" concept for the chain the following year, rebranding the flagship store as The Carnival in March 1987, and opening more stores with the new format.
 Expansion continued at a rapid pace, with the company growing to seven stores by the end of 1987.

 In 1988, the company moved to the unitary ownership of Wayne Weaver, a former executive with the Wohl division of the St. Louis-based Brown Group, who bought out his associates Fisher and Camuto for just under $20 million.
 Together with original founder David Russell, Weaver continued on an aggressive expansion path, growing the chain to 39 stores by 1993.
 An IPO was then tendered, taking the company public on the NASDAQ stock exchange.

 Carnival concept and merchandise emphasis

 Shoe Carnival built its business by literally adopting a carnival concept, attempting to both entertain and motivate shoppers with loud up-tempo music, microphone operators announcing time-limited promotional offerings, and festive games such as spin-and-win wheels.
 A brightly painted Shoe Carnival bus and widely publicized grand opening events featuring celebrities and star athletes helped drive shopper enthusiasm for the chain.
 Confetti and a neon-dominated decor further emphasized the festival atmosphere of shopping at the store.

 The company placed significant emphasis on private-label brands through the 1990s, hitting lower price points in competition with such national chains as Payless Shoe Source.
 This began to change in 1997 when department store veteran Cliff Sifford was added as General Merchandise Manager, with the company consciously attempting to become more "upmarket" through a new emphasis on branded footwear.
-By the end of 1997 the company had opened its 92nd store.
+By 1997, the "The Carnival" concept would be retired, and the company would open its 92nd store.